-What if money suddenly fell out of sky in your life?
+But really, what if money suddenly fell out of sky and into your life?
 Maybe you win the lottery, or you get an injury settlement or maybe an inheritance.
 And while a $500 million jackpot is rare, there are all kinds of different situations in which you could be left with a lot more money than you're used to.

 When money shows up out of thin air, most of us have no clue how to handle it.
-It burns a whole in our pocket.
+And very often, it quickly burns a hole in our pocket.

 Be careful how you spend all that money!

 Remember the so called "Ocean's 16" from Ocean County, N.J., who each won $3.8 million (after taxes) in an August 2013 PowerBall jackpot that grabbed everybody's attention?

 Well, that's a huge amount of money.
 If it's well managed, it can provide comfort to you for the rest of your life.
 But therein lies the rub.

 Read more: 16 ways to save more money in 2016